 Here are just a few North Shore things to do to choose from!

 1. Shark Cage Diving

 Native Galapagos sharks are attracted to the hum of boat motors, not animal chum, after being trained to approach fishing boats who have thrown discarded fish and crab back into the ocean for decades.
 Galapagos sharks have no interest in humans and are incredibly safe to be around, making this an adventure of a lifetime.

-Not only do you have the incredible opportunity to see sharks up close in a safe, friendly way, the boat ride out is also very scenic and travellers have a good chance of seeing dolphins and whales (depending on the time of year) and, of course, beautiful scenery!
+Not only do you have the incredible opportunity to see sharks up close in a safe, friendly way, the boat ride out is also very scenic.
+Travelers have a good chance of seeing dolphins and whales (depending on the time of year) and, of course, beautiful scenery!

 2. Visit the Dole Pineapple Plantation